fantasy11coin/hostmasternode/doc/init.md

 Copy betfintd.init to /etc/init.d/betfintd.
 Test by running `service betfintd start`.

-Using this script, you can adjust the path and flags to the betfintd program by setting the BETFED and FLAGS environment variables in the file /etc/sysconfig/betfintd.
+Using this script, you can adjust the path and flags to the betfintd program by setting the BETFD and FLAGS environment variables in the file /etc/sysconfig/betfintd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X